Dan503/mq-js/README.md

 If you haven't looked into [mq-scss](https://www.npmjs.com/package/mq-scss) I highly recommend checking it out.
 It makes writing media queries far easier than any other method.

+Full documentation for mq-js can be found at https://dan503.github.io/mq-js/

 ## Quick start guide

-This documentation assumes that you have the ability to use ES6 JavaScript syntax in your project.
-Try out [Babel](https://babeljs.io/) if you aren't using ES6 yet.
+This documentation assumes that you have the ability to use ES6 JavaScript syntax in your project. mq-js will work in environments that don't support es6 JavaScript syntax however the syntax will be different to what is documented.
+Try out [Babel](https://babeljs.io/) if you aren't using ES6 in your projects yet.

 First, npm install mq-js.